 This year will feature the best athletes in the world competing in FMX Best Trick, Moto Quarterpipe, Nitro Rallycross, and Super Hooligan Racing.

 Offer valid while supplies last.
 Navy adjustable snapback is one size fits most adults.
 Pick up hat at venue with your ticket.
 Youth sized hats not available.
 Must choose “GA + Commemorative Hat” ticket type.

-**VIP tickets include access to a premium shaded, elevated viewing deck located alongside pit lane and access to a private bar.
-Limited availability.
+**VIP includes access to a premium shaded, elevated viewing deck located alongside pit lane and access to a private bar.
+SOLD OUT!

 You’ve already seen numerous World’s Firsts landed in this discipline.
 No telling what might happen this year.
 After wowing the world the past three years, FMX Best Trick will return to Nitro World Games in August.
 This is the event that brought us Gregg Duffy’s double frontflip in 2016, Harry Bink’s frontflip rock solid in 2017, and Pat Bowden’s look back Christ air backflip in 2018.
 One thing is certain, the competition will be steep heading in to this year’s contest.

 Formatting will remain the same as years past: Each athlete will get two attempts to execute the best trick of their choice, with judges scoring tricks in real-time.

 Moto Quarterpipe came to Nitro World Games in 2018 and instantly added a new level of excitement.
 With a takeoff nearly double the size of anything else out there, this groundbreaking contest left the crowd speechless.